Community Care Facilities and Private Nursing Homes

 Where a person is assessed at requiring community care facility support, a person may chose where they wish to live based on availability.
 People are encouraged to visit facilities, tour and speak to staff at the facility to determine what facility will best suit their needs.
-Where a resident requires financial support, applications may be made under the Social Assistance Act through the Department of Family and Human Services
+Where a resident requires financial support, applications may be made under the Social Assistance Program.

 Department of Health and Wellness